Major cleanup underway after storm batters Northeastern US, knocks out power and floods roads

-PORTLAND, Maine — (AP) — Utility crews worked Tuesday to restore power to hundreds of thousands of customers in Maine and some rivers continued to rise in New England following a powerful storm that hit the northeastern U.S., drenching communities and bringing windspeeds over 60 mph (96 kph) in some areas.
-At least four people were killed.
+PORTLAND, Maine — (AP) — Utility crews worked Tuesday to restore power to hundreds of thousands of customers in Maine and some rivers continued to rise following a powerful storm that hit the northeastern U.S., drenching communities and bringing windspeeds over 60 mph (96 kph) in some areas.
+At least five people were killed.

-“We anticipate a multi-day restoration effort involving hundreds of line and tree crews,” Central Maine Power, the state's largest utility, posted online Monday night.
+“It was pretty loud, the wind was pretty strong, branches are breaking, things are flapping outside,” said Drew Landry of Hallowell, Maine, who lost power and was looking at a street that was under water Tuesday.
+“All the basements are pretty much flooded.”

 Many communities were saturated, with some getting well over 3 inches (7.6 centimeters) of rain during the storm.
 Some towns in Vermont, which had suffered major flooding from a storm in July, were seeing more flood damage.
-Some school districts remained closed in the region Tuesday.
+Some school districts remained closed Tuesday.

 More than 5 inches (13 centimeters) of rain fell in parts of New Jersey and northeastern Pennsylvania, and parts of several other states got more than 4 inches (10 centimeters), according to the National Weather Service.
 Streets were flooded in some communities.
 Wind gusts reached nearly 70 mph (113 kph) along the southern New England shoreline.

+In New Jersey, a house surrounded by floodwaters caught fire Tuesday morning in Lincoln Park and was engulfed by flames.
+Firefighters were unable to get to it.
+Police said the house was unoccupied.

-Maine Gov. Janet Mills delayed the opening of state offices until midday Tuesday to allow time for power restoration and cleanup efforts from the storm, which took down many trees and closed roads.
-One office building in Augusta will remain closed to remove scaffolding damaged by the storm.
+Maine Gov. Janet Mills closed state offices Tuesday to allow time for power restoration and cleanup efforts from the storm, which took down many trees and closed roads.

-“If you must travel, please exercise caution and be sure to provide plenty of room for emergency first responders and for crews that are restoring power and clearing roadways," Mills said in a statement urging people to stay off the roads, if possible.

-Maine had over 430,000 customers without power as of early Tuesday, half of its utility customer base, according to Poweroutage.us.
+“We are expecting a multi-day recovery effort at this point," she said, encouraging people to stay off the roads.

+Pete Chagnon, 75, in Oxford, Maine, helped a couple of people remove a tree that was blocking a road, one of many that had fallen in his neighborhood.
+He moved there in 2015 from Burlington, Vermont.

 Some rivers in the region crested.
 The Androscoggin River in Rumford, Maine, reached a maximum stage of 22 feet (6.7 meters) in a 24-hour period ending early Tuesday, the National Weather Service said.
 Flood stage is 15 feet (4.6 meters).
 The river was expected to fall below flood stage Tuesday afternoon.

-The Kennebec River at Augusta was at 20 feet and still rising.
-It was expected to reach a crest of 25 feet Thursday evening, the weather service said.
-Flood stage is 12 feet.
+The Kennebec River at Augusta was at 20 feet (6 meters) and still rising.
+It was expected to reach a crest of 25 feet (7.6 meters) Thursday evening, the weather service said.
+Flood stage is 12 feet (3.6 meters).

+Police in the central Maine town of Fairfield issued a voluntary evacuation order for areas along the Kennebec on Tuesday.
+Residents reported long lines for necessities such as food and gas.
+Many still lacked power.

 Five months after flooding inundated Vermont's capital city of Montpelier, water entered the basements of some downtown businesses as the city monitored the level of the Winooski River, officials said.